 - 1. Appliances.
-The kitchen shall have a cooktop, an oven, a microwave, a cooling/freezing unit, a builtin dishwasher, and a sink.
+The kitchen shall have a cooktop, an oven, a microwave, a cooling/freezing unit, and a sink.
 Single-bowl sinks shall be minimum 20" x 30".
 Appliances shall be Energy Star.
-These requirements do not apply to Single Room Occupancy units. - 2.
+These requirements do not apply to Single Room Occupancy (SRO) Units. - 2.
 Water Conserving Measures.
-Toilets are high efficiency WaterSense toilets that use 1.28 gallons per flush or less; faucet aerators use 1.5 gallons per minute (gpm) or less in kitchens and 1.2 gpm or less in bathrooms; showerheads use 1.75 gpm or less.
+Toilets, faucet aerators, and showerheads must be high efficiency WaterSense compliant.
 Dual flush toilets do not qualify. - 3.
 Cabinetry.
-Cabinetry and woodwork shall meet ANSI/AWI standards for Custom Grade Cabinetry and/ have the KCMA A161.1 Quality Certification Seal or demonstrate they meet KCMA quality standards. - 4.
+Cabinetry and woodwork shall be durable and meet ANSI/AWI standards for Custom Grade Cabinetry and have the KCMA A161.1 Quality Certification Seal or demonstrate they meet KCMA quality standards. - 4.
 Closet Rods and Shelves.
 Closet rods and shelves are required in each bedroom closet in each Unit.
 For Accessible Units only, the closet shelves and hanger bars shall be easy to adjust to different heights with no tools required with adjustable standards and brackets.
 Hanger rods shall attach to the shelving and provide continuous slide for hangers between supports.
 Shelves shall be 12" deep minimum and material vinyl coated steel or similar. - 5.
 Paints and Primers, Adhesives, Caulks, and Sealants.
-Paints, primers, adhesives, caulks, and sealants shall comply with Federal regulations applicable to low VOC requirements.
+Refer to Appendix H, Energy Requirements, for more information.